 Legislation championed by ACA to expand Medicare coverage of services has been introduced in the U.S. House of Representatives.

-The bill, H.R.
-7157, introduced on Nov.
+The Chiropractic Patients' Freedom of Choice Act, introduced on Nov.
 16, would allow Medicare beneficiaries to access the chiropractic profession’s broad-based, non-drug approach to pain management, which includes manual manipulation of the spine and extremities, joint mobilization, soft-tissue massage techniques, physiological therapies, exercise instruction and activity advice.
 The bill adds no new services; it only allows access to those current Medicare benefits that chiropractors are licensed to provide.

 Frequently Asked Questions

 Support for Chiropractic in Medicare: A Letter to the U.S. Congress

 "Bill to Expand Medicare's Chiropractic Coverage Brings Momentum to Historic Effort" (PDF)

 Press Release (11/19/2018): House Introduces Bill to Expand Medicare Coverage of Chiropractic Services